bioconvert/bioconvert/doc/developer_guide.rst

 On line 1, please explain the conversion using the terms available in the :ref:`glossary`  (``./doc/glossary.rst`` file).
 If not available, you may edit the glossary.rst file to add a quick description of the formats.

-.. warning:: If the formats is not already included in **Bioconvert**, you will need to update the file core/extensions.py to add the format name and its possible extensions.
+.. warning:: If the format is not already included in **Bioconvert**, you will need to update the file core/extensions.py to add the format name and its possible extensions.

 On line 2, just import the common class.